The “micro-nation” of Christiania has stood in the center of Copenhagen for 40 years. On July 1st, it’s being sold.

 For conservatives, Christiania started as, and remains, a crime of real estate.
 “It’s a question of principle, whether a group of people should be allowed to occupy a large part of government property in central Copenhagen,” says Lauritzen.
 “There’s no question that what they’ve been doing is illegal… they seized government property and have been living on it and that’s worth a lot of money now.”

 That raises a question: why have the Danes tolerated Christiania for forty years while the NYPD could barely tolerate Zucotti Park for forty nights?
 In the 1980’s, American journalist Richard Eder visited Copenhagen and found the de facto standoff over Christiania a symptom of modern Danish fecklessness.
-He found his counterpoint at the base of the nearby statue of Archbishop Absalom, outside of Christiania:
+He found his counterpoint at the base of the nearby statue of Archbishop Absalom, outside of Christiania: “The Archbishop, who fortified the town in 1167, is astride a horse, and he carries a battle-ax.
+The Danes have not been like that for a long time.
+More recognizable is the statue of Hans Christian Andersen across town.
+He sits on a bench, head cocked attentively, and thinks wrinkled thoughts.”

 The wrinkled thoughts that come from Lauritzen and his liberal and conservative colleagues are thoughts of compromise.
 He sees normalization as a sort of unprincipled, but necessary, amnesty for the ur-crime of seizing property.
 “We are going to look the other way,” he says, in exchange for accepting the deal.
 “That’s a Danish compromise, a very Scandinavian compromise, that would not happen in other countries, of course.”